CogStack/CogStack-NiFi/docs/deploy/services.md

 In the future the `${DB_PROVIDER}` will be an environment variable that will take into account the db-provider you can select, possible values [`mssql`,`pgsql`]

-By default all the `.sql` files beginning with `annotations*` and `cogstack*` prefix in the `services/cogstack-db/${DB_PROVIDER}/schemas/` will be loaded.
-This is defined in the `services/cogstack-db/${DB_PROVIDER}/init_db.sh`.
-There should not be a need to change them as users can simply name their schemas accordingly.
-Place the desired `sql` files in the `schemas` folder and it will be picked up.
-To debug any issues with the container or with the SQL scripts please run the startup commands separately `docker-compose -f services.yml up cogstack-databank-db` or `docker-compose -f services.yml cogstack-databank-db-mssql` while in the `deploy/` folder.
+By default all the `.sql` files beginning with `annotations*` and `cogstack*` prefix in the `services/cogstack-db/${DB_PROVIDER}/schemas/` will be loaded.This is defined in the `services/cogstack-db/${DB_PROVIDER}/init_db.sh`.There should not be a need to change them as users can simply name their schemas accordingly.Place the desired `sql` files in the `schemas` folder and it will be picked up.To debug any issues with the container or with the SQL scripts please run the startup commands separately `docker-compose -f services.yml up cogstack-databank-db` or `docker-compose -f services.yml cogstack-databank-db-mssql` while in the `deploy/` folder.

 <span>MSSQL note</span>
 The MSSQL container will require license activation for production as per [Microsoft's guideline](https://hub.docker.com/_/microsoft-mssql-server), setting the `MSSQL_PID` env variable to the correct license PID key should activate the product.